sharik-khan28/my-website/README.md

 ## Purpose

-Changing commit id associated with a tag.
+Craeting a pull request from Git